 Why these funds were selected

-With the aim of protecting investors from excessive volatility, this portfolio has three core holdings which each invests in a mixture of bonds and equities - Artmeis Monthly Distribution, Fidelity Moneybuilder Balanced and Kames Ethical Cautious Managed.
+With the aim of protecting investors from excessive volatility, this portfolio has three core holdings which each invests in a mixture of bonds and equities - Artemis Monthly Distribution, Fidelity Moneybuilder Balanced and Royal London Sustainable Diversified.
 Bonds tend to fluctuate less in value than shares, while the UK equity exposure in these funds provides growth potential.
 The managers of the funds adjust their holdings in each type of security in response to market conditions.

 How to buy it